 Applications such as Microsoft Word and Grammarly are pretty helpful for quick spell checks.
 While they are intensively used by adults, they can also be used by children to learn spellings.
 Ask your child to type a word and check whether it is spelled correctly.

-You can also use an online dictionary or other applications for puzzles and word games to improve your child’s spelling, reading, and comprehension skills.
+You can also use an online dictionary or other applications for puzzles and word games for kids to improve your child’s spelling, reading, and comprehension skills.

 24. Use creativity